Character correspondences for symmetric groups and wreath products: Introduction

 In the case when $G$ is a symmetric group $S_m$ and $H=N_G (P)$, the Alperin--McKay conjecture was proved by Olsson~\cite{Olsson1976}.
 Moreover, Fong~\cite{Fong2003} showed that a refinement of that conjecture due to Isaacs and Navarro~\cite{IsaacsNavarro2002} (which is implied by (IRC)) also holds in this situation.
 The main aim of this paper is to show that the property (IRC) is true in this case as well, thus strengthening the results of Olsson and Fong.

 It is convenient to work with the ``blockwise'' version (IRC-Bl) of (IRC), which we now recall (for an arbitrary $G$).
-Define $\Cal S(G,P,H)$ to be the set of all subgroups of $P$ which are contained in a subgroup of the form $\ls{g}P\cap P$ for some $g\in G-H$.
 We write $\Cal C(G)$ for the abelian group $\mZ[\Irr(G)]$ of all virtual characters of $G$.
 A set $\cl S$ of subgroups of $P$ is said to be \emph{downwards closed} if for every $Q\in \cl S$ and $T\le Q$ we have $T\in \cl S$.

 \begin{defi} Let $\cl S$ be a downwards closed set of subgroups of $P$.
 Then $\Cal I(G,P,\cl S)$ is the subgroup of $\cl C(G)$ generated by all virtual characters of the form $\Ind_L^G \phi$ where $\phi\in\Cal C(L)$ and $L\le G$ satisfies \begin{enumerate}[(i)] \item $L\cap P$ is a Sylow $p$-subgroup of $L$; \item $L\cap P\in \cl S$. \end{enumerate} \end{defi} The map $\Proj_P\colon \Cal C(H)\to \Cal C(H)$ is defined on irreducible characters $\chi$ of $H$ by